runtimerevolution/react-knowledge-base/reactjs-for-beginners.md

 <img src="assets/react2.png" align="right" style="width: 200px; margin-left: 20px;"/>

-That that you have learn the basics of React.js, it's time to create your first app.
+Now that you have learned the basics of React.js, it's time to create your first app.
 Here we are going to use the [API](https://www.themoviedb.org/documentation/api) for The Movie Data Base (TMDB) to get data and show it in our application but you can use any API you prefer.
 Here is a list of public API's: https://github.com/public-apis/public-apis

-With the TMDB we can create movie database app, where the user can search for movies, TV shows and crew members.
+With the TMDB we can create a movie database app, where the user can search for movies, TV shows and crew members.

 Since making CSS is not the goal here, we recommend you use a package with pre-made CSS components:
 * [Bootstrap](https://react-bootstrap.github.io/)